 (Google Alert cancelled)

-If you want Google to send our alerts to your inbox via email, you can configure rules in your email program to send alerts automatically to one or more folders.
-This will help keep your alerts organized and easier to track and sort through.
+If you want Google to send our alerts to your inbox via email, you can configure rules in your email program to redirect alerts automatically to one or more email folders.
+This will help to keep your alerts organized and easier to sort through.

-Once you have set up your alerts, you can track information about topics, businesses, the competition, etc., or start creating content in your chosen topic.
+Once your alerts are set up, you can monitor information about topics, names, competitors, etc., or create web content on the latest news and updates in your chosen topic.

-How To Display News Items From Google Alerts On Your Website
+How To Repost News Items From Google Alerts On Your WordPress Website

 You can repost news items directly from Google Alerts on your WordPress your WordPress blog as blog posts or as a ‘widgetized’ item on your sidebar.